Shop Local & Help Small Businesses Thrive

 5 Steps to Shopping Small & Local

-Important Reasons to Visit a Neighbourhood Shop
+Why Visit a Neighbourhood Shop?

 - Neighbourhood businesses are more sustainable: they use other businesses in the vicinity as their suppliers, which reduces their environmental impact.